-HST Rates and an HST Definition
+HST Rates and Definition

 Provincial HST Rates & Who Has to Charge It

-Unfortunately, due to resistance by some provinces the HST has not been universally implemented and some provinces still charge and administer their own provincial (or retail) taxes in addition to GST.
+Unfortunately, due to resistance by some provinces, the HST has not been universally implemented and some provinces still charge and administer their own provincial or retail taxes in addition to GST.

-To compensate low income individuals who are affected by the GST/HST, the federal (and some provincial) governments issue a GST/HST credit - a tax-free quarterly payment intended to offset all or part of the GST/HST paid.
+To compensate low income individuals who are affected by the GST/HST, the federal—and some provincial—governments issue a GST/HST credit, a tax-free quarterly payment intended to offset all or part of the GST/HST paid.
 Eligibility for the GST/HST credit is determined from the previous year's tax return.

-- Nova Scotia, New Brunswick, and Newfoundland and Labrador where HST has already been in effect since 1997.
+- Nova Scotia, New Brunswick, Newfoundland and Labrador.
+HST has been in effect since 1997.